 HRA and its Tax Benefits

 HRA or House Rent Allowance is a component of an employee's salary that covers their rental expenses and can be eligible for tax benefits if certain conditions are met.
 The amount of tax deduction available on HRA depends on factors such as the employee's salary, rent paid, and city of residence.
-HRA tax benefits can be claimed under Section 10(13A) of the Income Tax Act, 1961.
+HRA tax benefits can be claimed under Schedule III (Table: S. No. 11) of the Income Tax Act, 2025.

 How to Claim Tax Deductions on HRA